lepinsk/rclone/docs/content/docs.md

 ### --retries int ###

-Retry the entire sync if it fails this many times it fails (default 3).
+Retry the entire sync if it fails this many times, including the initial attempt (default 3).

 Some remotes can be unreliable and a few retries help pick up the files which didn't get transferred because of errors.